karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 6.3.
 Using Task Completion Source

 In C#, there are several options for performing parallel operations.
+The latest one is the TPL approach.

 ## Event-based asynchronous pattern

-We can subscribe to an event that indicates when the operation is completed.
-The latest one is the TPL.
+We can subscribe to events that indicate when the operations are completed.

 ```cs
 var worker = new BackgroundWorker();